Guide to Amazon Sponsored Display

 Sponsored Display vs DSP

-Before Sponsored Display’s September 2019 launch, Amazon’s Demand Side Program (DSP) was the primary means for Sellers to leverage offsite remarketing.
-DSP was initially offered to sellers in the US market with a minimum budget of $35k and no budget-pacing.
-Though the DSP beta produced mixed initial results for sellers, it was an important part of refining Amazon’s offsite strategy.
+Amazon’s Demand Side Program (DSP) was the primary means for Sellers to leverage offsite remarketing before Sponsored Display launched in September 2019.
+Amazon offered DPS to sellers in the US market with a minimum budget of $35k and no budget-pacing.
+The DSP Beta was an important part of refining Amazon’s offsite strategy, though it produced mixed initial results for sellers.

 Amazon continues to add new DSP targeting features and controls, which has led to substantially improved returns.
 Today, there are no budget constraints for sellers utilizing DSP when managed through an approved agency, and RoAS between 3-10x is typical for well-managed retargeting campaigns.